The White-Haired Girl: Plot

+The plot centers on a young peasant woman who flees persecution by an evil landlord and lives in a dark cave until the Communist Army brings her back to the sunlit world.

+Ballet version

 It is the eve of the Chinese Spring Festival.
 The peasant girl Xi'er from a village in Yanggezhuang, Hebei province is waiting for her father Yang Bailao to return home to celebrate the Spring Festival together.
-Her father, a tenant peasant hired under the despotic and usurious landlord Huang Shiren (who makes a fortune as a loan shark exploiting peasants), has been force to run away from home to avoid the debt collectors.
+Her father, a tenant peasant hired under the despotic and usurious landlord Huang Shiren (who makes a fortune as a loan shark exploiting peasants), has been forced into hiding to avoid the debt collectors.
 Xi'er's girl friends come to bring her paper cuttings with which they decorate the windows.
 After the girls leave, Xi'er's fiancé, Wang Dachun, comes to give two catties of wheat flour to Xi'er so that she can make jiaozis.
 In turn, Xi'er gives Dachun a new sickle as a gift.

 Xi'er's father secretly returns home at dusk, with no gift other than a red ribbon to tie to his daughter's hair for the festivity of the holiday.
-The landlord catches wind of his return and will not let them have a peaceful and happy Spring Festival, and the debt collector comes for the high rent which Yang has been unable to pay.
+The landlord catches wind of his return and will not let them have a peaceful and happy Spring Festival.
+The debt collector comes for the high rent which Yang has been unable to pay.
 They kill Yang Bailao, and take away Xi'er by force as his concubine.
-Dachun and other villagers come on the scene, and Dachun wants to go to the landlord's residence to fight for justice but is stopped by Zhao Dashu (Uncle Zhao) who, instead, instruct Dachun and other young people to join the Eighth Route Army.
+Dachun and other villagers come on the scene, and Dachun wants to go to the landlord's residence to fight for justice but is stopped by Zhao Dashu (Uncle Zhao) who, instead, instructs Dachun and other young people to join the Eighth Route Army.

-At the home of the landlord, Xi'er is forced to work day and night as a slave and is exhausted.
-Zhang Ershen (literally Second Aunt Zhang), an elderly maid of the landlord, is very sympathetic of Xi'er.
+At the home of the landlord, Xi'er is forced to work to exhaustion as a slave.
+Zhang Ershen (literally Second Aunt Zhang), an elderly maid of the landlord, is very sympathetic to Xi'er.
 Xi'er dozes off while trying to take a short break.
 The mother of the landlord comes on the scene and, with her hairpin, pokes Xi'er's face to wake her up.
 The landlord mother then orders Xi'er to prepare her a lotus seed soup.
 When the soup is served, the landlord mother, displeased with the taste, pours the still-boiling soup on Xi'er's face.
 Outraged by the pain and anger, Xi'er picks up the whip that the landlord uses to punish her, and beats up the landlord mother.
 The landlord mother falls and crawls on the floor attempting to flee while Xi'er continues to whip her with her utmost strength.
 Xi'er gets her vengeance, but she is subsequently locked up by the landlord.